Page not found :(

 + data = {"Google Scholar" = {"url" = "https://scholar.google.com/", "target" = "sameTab"}}

-The title field sets the name of the website which will be used in all mentions including title tags and headers.
++The title field sets the name of the website which will be used in all mentions including title tags and headers.

 The theme can either be dark or light.
 The dark theme was generated using darkreader.

 The loginRequired field denotes whether login is required to view the dashboard.
-If false
+If false, public cards will be viewable without logging in.

-.
+The session section contains one field, name.
 This field is the name of the session cookie set in the browser upon visiting simpledash.

-section contains all users and their associated cards.
+The users section contains all users and their associated cards.
 A user can be defined like so:

 [users.admin]